 Make a good impression during the application process

 If you’ve never had an internship, use teachers and bosses from part-time jobs as references.
 If you’re asked for samples of work, use classwork.
 Follow the same rules for dress and behavior during an interview as you would when looking for a career after graduation.
-For some tips on interviewing, read this blog.

 Figure out credit requirements